How much does student accommodation cost?

 Cost of university student accommodation

-University accommodation fees depend on lots of different things.
-The type of accommodation can range from very basic halls of residence with shared bathrooms and kitchens to high-end luxury room with en-suites.
+About one-in-three (29%) of students stay in university accommodation, according to the National Student Accommodation Survey 2025.
+University accommodation fees can vary hugely, and the type of accommodation can range from very basic halls of residence with shared bathrooms and kitchens to high-end luxury rooms with en-suites.

 Monthly | Annually | |